-Coast guard and navy vessels rescued the migrants from troubled boats off the coast of Sicily on Friday and Saturday, rushing four of them -- a mother, father and their two young children -- to hospital for emergency care, the coast guard said.
+Coast guard and navy vessels rescued the migrants from troubled boats off the coast of Sicily and , rushing four of them -- a mother, father and their two young children -- to hospital for emergency care, the coast guard said.

 One broken-down boat was carrying 207 migrants from Nigeria, Ghana and Eritrea, including six children and two women in the late stages of pregnancy.